The TLA Network is grateful for the 2014 support of the following organizations, businesses and institutions

 National Association for Poetry Therapy: The National Association for Poetry Therapy is an organization of writers, clinicians and others who are interested in the field who promote the power of words using all forms of literature and language arts for healing and growth.
 NAPT members have forged an energetic community of healers, helpers and people who value the applications of words and language.

-The Raven Bookstore: The Raven is an independent bookstore in Lawrence, KS that specializes in the best of contemporary literature, mysteries, regional, and children's books.
+The Raven Bookstore and Parcel Magazine: The Raven is an independent bookstore in Lawrence, KS that specializes in the best of contemporary literature, mysteries, regional, and children's books.
 The Raven holds events year-round, including the Big Tent Readings, book clubs, and other readings.
 The Raven is also the official bookstore for the Power of Words conference in Kansas City.
+Parcel Magazine: Parcel is a beautifully designed showcase for work by known and developing writers and artists.
+Each issue is a collectible volume sent to subscribers along with limited edition broadsides and postcards.
+In addition to publishing writers of national renown, Parcel aspires to bring added recognition to the vigorous writing community in and around Lawrence, Kansas, and is produced and printed locally.